 Education is key.
 Educate yourself first.
 By now, you’ve probably done some research on this website.
 It might also be helpful for you to learn some common misconceptions about end-of-life care, as your loved one may be misinformed about the realities of hospice.
 View our video on dispelling hospice myths.
 Read and share "Considering Hospice: A Discussion Guide for Families" at HospiceCanHelp.com.

 Ask permission.
 Asking permission to discuss a difficult topic assures your loved one that you will respect his or her wishes and honor them.
 Say something like, “I would like to talk about how we can continue to ensure you get the very best care and attention as your condition progresses.
 Is that okay?”

 Discuss hospice care as a means of fulfilling the patient’s wishes.
-Now that your loved one has told you what is important to him or her, explain that hospice is a way of making sure wishes and desires are met.
+Once an HIV/AIDS patient’s wishes are known, explain that hospice is a way of making sure wishes and desires are met.
 For some, the word hospice evokes a false notion of giving up.
 Explain that hospice is not about surrendering to disease or death.
 It is about bringing quality of life to the patient’s remaining months, weeks or days.